Tuesday, September 1, 2009

 The man with the long beard took an examining gaze at the child.

-Mythos held his father’s hand tighter, “Father.
-I’m afraid.”
+Mythos held his father’s hand tighter.

 “It’s alright son.”